Ashlye Elizondo Vanderworp

 2. You’re gifted in hospitality

 Being gifted in hospitality could be a great reason to choose not to become an official leader.
-While those with specific roles may be caught up in logistics or unable to talk to every new person who tries out the community, you can play a special and essential part in making sure new people are welcomed.
-Those in leadership can’t serve, care for, and welcome people on their own, and need the support of others in the community.
+While those with specific roles may be caught up in logistics or unable to talk to every new person, those without a leadership role can play an essential part in making sure new people are welcomed.
+Those in leadership can’t serve, care for, and welcome people all on their own; they need the support of others in the community.

 While I was a Bible study leader and later chapter president, most of my closest friends in my chapter didn’t have official leadership roles.
 But without them, I would’ve been lost.
-They were always there to carry the load of making sure new people were invited and included in our hangouts, had deep conversations with underclassmen when I was planning our study, and offered me their friendship and encouragement.
-They still shared their gifts of care and welcome and were sometimes more important than I or some of the other leaders.
+They were there to help carry the load of making sure new people were invited, included in hangouts, and had deep conversations with underclassmen when I was busy planning our study or setting up the room where our small group met.

 3. You want to be a dedicated member of community and a dedicated follower of Jesus

 Remember those friends I just mentioned?
 Yeah, they weren’t any less spiritual than I was just because I was a leader.
+In fact, most of them probably had a deeper faith than I did.
 They came to every Bible study, retreat, and event.
-They loved Jesus and shared their wisdom with others.
+They loved Jesus and shared him with others.

 On top of that, a community is made up of both dedicated members and leaders.
 Without either, it's not a community.
+My friends who weren't "leaders" offered support and encouraged me when I was stressed or discouraged.
+They still were able to share their gifts and wisdom and were sometimes a more important part of the community than I was.
 So, there’s nothing wrong with continuing to be a dedicated member of the community.
 It’s needed and it’s essential.

 4. You don’t know everything